-Few things say “camping” like a campfire.
+Few things say camping like kicking back and unwinding by a crackling campfire.
 Gathering around the dancing flames, feeling the warm glow, engaging in long conversations, watching the stars, and making campsite favorites on the fire are the cornerstones of an evening at camp.
-Hopefully, these tips and tricks will help you get the most of your campfires!
+But getting the fire started isn’t always easy, especially if you are new to the camping scene.
+Luckily, we’ve got some campfire tips and tricks to help you light your flame and keep it lit.

 - Touch: It should feel dry and hard and relatively light.

 - Sound: If you smack two pieces together, they should have a high ringing tone rather than a dull thud.
 Note that this doesn’t work well below freezing.